hackclub/hackclub/workshops/ajar/README.md

 Clearing the canvas is pretty easy.
 All we've got to do is to draw a rectangle over the whole canvas.

-You could find the solution by googling "how to draw rectangle on canvas javascript", but I'll save you the hassle.
+You could find the solution by googling "How to draw rectangle on canvas JavaScript", but I'll save you the hassle.

 We draw a rectangle with the `rect` function of `context`.